 7 Composting Methods

-7 Composting Methods looks at the original way composting started and how it has evolved into the current methods most used in today’s modern world.
+7 Composting Methods looks at the common methods of composting and how they have evolved into the current methods used in today’s modern world.

 7 Composting Methods is additional information on the various different methods of composting that suit different applications.

 Everybody has different needs so at any given point in time one or more of these methods might suit your current living conditions.

 You may however, at some point, change the way you compost, many times throughout your lifetime.

 What you once found useful may become obsolete as your needs and your environment change.